WordPress/openverse/documentation/guides/zero-downtime-database-management.md

 use the same template as the original deployment that didn't include the environment variable.

-The best way to avoid this complication is to leave unneeded environment variables in the template until after the application version that does not need them is confirmed to work as expected.
+The best way to avoid this complication is to **leave unneeded environment variables in the template until after the application version that does not need them is confirmed to work as expected**.
 After that, the template may be safely updated to remove the environment variable and any subsequent deployments will not include the variable.
 This is similar to how we remove columns from the database schema: deploy the code that doesn't use the variable/column first,